sameer1612/sameer1612/README.md

 ### Hello World 👋

-👨‍💻 Currently working as Senior RoR Engineer at Sedin Technologies - Rails Factory, India.
+👨‍💻 Currently working as Technical Consultant at Sedin Technologies - Tarka Labs, India.

 ❤️ I love Coding, Travelling and Teaching.

-😇 Call me world's happiest engineer.
+😇 You can call me world's happiest engineer.

 - 🔭 Working on multiple frontend and backend project using React and Ruby on Rails.
 - 🌱 Learning design patterns in depth